dylan-james-smith/CPU-wk4-TwittAaar/README.md

-# Project 4 - CPU-TwittAaar
+# Project 4 - TwittAaar

-CPU-TwittAaar is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).
+TwittAaar is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total
+Time spent: **2** hours spent in total

 ## User Stories